kazordoon/nodejs-restful-api-express/README.md

 ### Setting environment variables

-Rename the `.env.example` file to the`.env`, then you will need to set the variable values ​​according to your environment.
+Copy the `.env.example` file to the` .env`, then you will need to set the variable values into the `.env` file according to your environment.

 ### Running the server